-It is my guess for this beautiful Italian dinner feast that they picked Italian wines to fit with the Italian theme of the night.
+It is my guess for this beautiful Italian dinner feast, that they might have picked Italian wines.
+Italian wines would have fit with the Italian theme of the night.
 On Biblio.com they listed a “Palace Hotel Wine List” from the late 1920’s.
 Which gives us clues what they might have drank: The Imported champagnes were Clicquot, Henriot, Mumms, Pommery & Greno, Moet & Chandon, Chas.
 Heidsieck, A Valdivieso (Chile) & De Marsat.
 The California Champagnes were Paul Masson, Golden State, & Korbel sec.
 I have never heard of Golden State – interesting.
 California Wines are in abundance Burgundy: Paul Masson, Beringer Bros., Italian Swiss, Asti, Garratti, Almaden Vineyards.
 Saint Julien: Cresta Blanca, Concannon Vineyards.
-Zinfandels: G. Guidotti (12 rs old) Italian Swiss, Astin Garratti.
+Zinfandels: G. Guidotti (12 yrs. old) Italian Swiss, Astin Garratti.
 Claret red wine: Beringer Bros, California Wines Incorporated, S & J Table d’Hote: Cresta Blanca.
 Cabernet red wine: BV, Beringer Bros., Calif Wines Inc., Paul Masson, Tipo Wine: Italian Swiss Colony.

 Asparagus Polonaise Sauce